MichaelMartinez/Caffeine_Industries/content/Anaconda_useage.md

-Title: Anaconda...
+Title: Anaconda Primer
 Date: 2015-11-25 15:56
 Author: Michael
-Category: Uncategorized
+Category: Python
+Tags: Development
-Slug: 749
+Slug: anaconda-primer
-Status: draft
+Status: published

 This was taken from
 http://davebehnke.com/using-python-anaconda-distribution.html which is
 no longer active.
 I used the way back machine to find it and reproduce it.

-Introduction
+### Introduction
 As a followup to my article about pyenv, I decided it was worth also taking a look at Anaconda/Miniconda an alternate install for Python 2/3.
 It is available for Windows, OSX, and Linux.
 I will walk you through